jemmy512/book-notes/CS/refactoring-2.md

         * If it’s a complex record, such as one with a nested structure, focus on clients that update the data first.
 Consider returning a copy or read-only proxy of the data for clients that only read the data.
     * Remove the class’s raw data accessor and the easily searchable functions that returned the raw record.
     * Test.
-    * If the fields of the record are themselves structures, consider using Encapsulate Record and Encapsulate Collection (170) recursively.
+    * If the fields of the record are themselves structures, consider using `Encapsulate Record` and `Encapsulate Collection` recursively.

 * Example
     ```js